jwstegemann/fritz2/README.md

 ## How to try it that early?
 Your can either
 * checkout the project, import in your favourite IDE (or whatever you like) and run `./gradlew :examples:gettingstarted:run` (or another example)
-* set up a new project on your own, using one of our examples as a template
+* set up a new project on your own following our [documentation](https://github.com/jwstegemann/fritz2/wiki/Project-Setup)

 ## What is there already?